 Spaying is Good For Your Pet’s Health

 This overview by The Atlantic covers a study done by researchers at the University of Georgia.
-In terms of outcomes of the study, an interesting fact is that spayed and neutered dogs lived an average of 1.5 years longer than those who were not.
+In terms of outcomes of the study, an interesting fact those puppies that went through spay and neuter lived an average of 1.5 years longer than those who were not.
 Female dogs benefitted even more than male dogs.
 Spaying reduces the chance of testicular cancer in male dogs and mammary as well as ovarian cancer for female dogs.

 Another benefit of spaying is the reduction of unwanted behaviors such as urine marking and aggressiveness.
 Dogs who are not neutered will bark much more and females can often escape your home because of their tendency to roam in search of a mate.
 After spaying/neutering, you’ll find that your pet still behaves much the same but is less occupied with reproductive matters.